HStewartGitHome/BlazorSchools/readme.md

 There is also a ASP.NET Razor client provided which use the same API and similar Razor pages in .cshtml format.
-This project seam to have better performance than Blazor application. output –I t uses the same Http.GetFromJsonAsync calls that Blazor apps uses.
+This project seam to have better performance than Blazor application. output – It uses the same Http.GetFromJsonAsync calls that Blazor apps uses.
 The following is example of screen

 ![](media/8bafb93eb4ab39a2e4c3bd7c7e18edfd.png)